Oatcake: Plain Web Typography

 Design notes: headings

-Headings are one of the hardest things to get right and one of the
+Headings are one of the hardest things to get right and one of the parts of Oatcake that I'm most happy with.

-headings are more than most documents need.
-Themes often resort to
+HTML's six levels of headings are more than most documents need.

-desperate measures to try to make all six levels visually distinct:
+Themes often resort to desperate measures to try to make all six

-distractions like overlarge font sizes, excessively heavy weights, ALL
+levels visually distinct: distractions like overlarge font sizes,

-CAPS, underlines, centered text, too many font faces, too much
+excessively heavy weights, ALL CAPS, underlines, centered text, too

-indentation, etc. Most themes make <h1>
+many font faces, too much indentation, etc. Most themes make

-smaller fonts than the main body text.
+often come in smaller fonts than the main body text.

 A common mistake is to vertically align headings closer to the paragraph above than to the one below, or evenly mid-way between them.
-Oatcake gives headings a little more vertical space above than below so they're visually related more with the text below (that belongs to the heading) than to the unrelated text above.
+Oatcake gives all levels of headings a little more vertical space above than below so they're visually related more with the text below (that belongs to the heading) than to the unrelated text above.

 Tip: hierarchical headings